Siberian Tiger Introduction Project: Kazakhstan

-Siberian tigers are set to be introduced to areas in Kazakhstan where Caspian tigers once lived.
-A national park tentatively known as Caspian Tiger National Park for introduced tigers might be opened in the near future.
+Plans had been made for Siberian tigers be introduced to areas in Kazakhstan where Caspian tigers once lived.
+A national park tentatively known as Caspian Tiger National Park for introduced tigers was considered to be opened in the near future.

 The Amu Darya river delta was suggested as a potential site.
-A feasibility study was initiated to investigate if the area was suitable and if such an initiative would receive support from relevant decision makers.
-A viable tiger population of about 100 animals would require at least 5,000 km^{2} (1,930 sq mi) of large tracts of contiguous habitat with rich prey populations.
-Such a habitat is not available at this stage and also cannot be provided in the short term.
-The proposed region is therefore unsuitable for introduction at this stage.
+A feasibility study was initiated to investigate if the area was suitable, and if such, an initiative would receive support from relevant decision makers.
+A viable tiger population of about 100 animals would require at least 5000 km2 of large tracts of contiguous habitat with rich prey populations.
+Such a habitat is not available at this stage and also cannot be provided in the short term; therefore, the proposed region is unsuitable for introduction.

 The southeastern shore of Lake Balkhash where the Ili River discharges and forms a large delta was also chosen as a suitable habitat.
-Igor Chestin, director of the Russian branch of the World Wide Fund for Nature (WWF), hopes to reintroduce tigers into the region within the next few years, though there is a need to enlarge the potential prey base by increasing the existing populations of the already established Russian saiga antelope, the Siberian roe deer subspecies capreolus pygargus tianchanicus, the middle Asian wild boar, and the Turkmen Goitered gazelle already living in that area.
+Igor Chestin, director of the Russian branch of the World Wide Fund for Nature, had talked on hope to reintroduce tigers into the region, though a need to enlarge the potential prey base by increasing the existing populations of the already established Russian saiga antelope, the Siberian roe deer subspecies Capreolus pygargus tianchanicus, the Central Asian wild boar, and the Turkmen goitered gazelle already living in that area was considered.